leaselabsco/test-engineer/README.md

   - Think of things like "What if 50 different external apps would connect to the base app?" or "What if my external app connects to 50 base apps?"

 ### Completion and Delivery
 You can clone or fork this repo.
-All files code and submit can exists within the 2 applications.
+All files and code to submit can exists within the 2 applications.
 When complete, email a link to submissions@leaselabs.com.
 Please submit the following:

  - your updated gamelibrary app
  - your new mygames app